 But I think B and I enjoyed the oven fried chicken with scalloped potatoes the following night better:

-And then for dessert, I made my first-ever chocolate souffle!
+chocolate souffle!
 I think it turned out like it was supposed to, but I realized after devouring it that I'd never actually eaten one before.
 But I have seen every MasterChef episode, so I'm pretty sure that makes me an expert.

 The next night, to celebrate the return of berries to Zurich-area grocery stores, I made berry shortcake using my favorite baking powder biscuit recipe.
 Which, upon extensive searching, I realized I have never posted somehow.
 This is a terrible oversight on my part, so the recipe is below.